pjschneiCMU/hawkes-knowledge/README.md

 - [2] Hawkes, A. G. (1971).
 [Point spectra of some mutually exciting point processes](https://doi.org/10.1111/j.2517-6161.1971.tb01530.x). _Journal of the Royal Statistical Society Series B: Statistical Methodology_, 33(3), 438-443.
 - [3] Hawkes, A. G., & Oakes, D. (1974).
 [A cluster process representation of a self-exciting process](https://doi.org/10.2307/3212693). _Journal of Applied Probability_, 11(3), 493-503.

-Fascinating insights into the personal history of Hawkes processes:
+Fascinating insights into the origins of Hawkes processes:
 > Hawkes, A., & Chen, J. (2021).
 [A personal history of Hawkes process](https://orca.cardiff.ac.uk/id/eprint/141988/1/hawkes2021toukeisuuri-1st-submission%5B1%5D.pdf). _Proceedings of the Institute of Statistical Mathematics_ (統計数理), 69(2), 123-143.

 ## Books & Book Chapters